-• Document baseline condition survey to include assessment for signs Υ Baseline data concerning observations around koala and coala habitat diseases and pathogens is to be documented • To reduce the risk of introducing Chlamydia and Koala retrovirus into within initial annual Offset Area Assessment Report. Υ the resident population, uncontrolled translocation of koala is notConfirmation of koala translocation activity within the offset • rea (if approved) is to be included within annual Offset • Enforce biosecurity procedures for all persona and vehicles that may Area Assessment Reports. Υ carry vegetation pathogens known to affect koala food and shelter Incidence of koalas exhibiting symptoms of disease to be eported within annual Offset Area Assessment Report. • Monitor neighbouring habitat to identify disease once per annum. Υ
+• Document baseline condition survey to include assessment f for signs Υ of Phytophthora cinnamomi and Myrtle Rust.
+Baseline data concerning observations around koala and koala habitat diseases and pathogens is to be documented • To reduce the risk of introducing Chlamydia and Koala retrov irus into within initial annual Offset Area Assessment Report. Υ the resident population, uncontrolled translocation of koal permitted within the offset area. la is notConfirmation of koala translocation activity within the offset area (if approved) is to be included within annual Offset • Enforce biosecurity procedures for all persona and vehicles t hat may ^{Area} Assessment Reports. Υ I shelter Incidence of koalas exhibiting symptoms of disease to be reported within annual Offset Area Assessment Report. • Monitor neighbouring habitat to identify disease once per a nnum. Υ